 Summer in Norway (June to August)

-Given the milder temperatures, it is no surprise that the vast majority of visitors flock to this Nordic haven during the summer months.
-In the southern regions such as Oslo and the Bergen/fjord area, temperatures typically linger in the low 70s (Fahrenheit) during the day, dropping to the mid-50s at night, while daylight lasts for 20-plus hours per day.
-Once frozen fjords and snowy roads are also now fully accessible, allowing visitors to travel the country by car, bus, train, plane, or boat.
+Given the milder temperatures, it's no surprise that most foreign travelers flock to this Nordic haven during the summer months.
+In southern regions such as Oslo and the Bergen-fjord area, temperatures typically linger in the low 70s (Fahrenheit) during the day and drop to the mid-50s at night, while daylight lasts for 20-plus hours per day.
+Once frozen fjords and snowy roads are also now fully accessible, visitors can travel the country by car, bus, train, plane, or boat.

-However, travelers should be aware that accommodations throughout the country book up months ahead of time, so advance planning is recommended.
-For those looking to avoid the crowds, this is the ideal time to head inland or toward smaller coastal towns that are not accessible by large cruise ships teeming with eager tourists.
+However, travelers should be aware that accommodations throughout the country book up months ahead, so advance planning is recommended.
+For those looking to avoid the crowds, this is the ideal time to head inland or toward smaller coastal towns inaccessible by large cruise ships teeming with eager tourists.
 Summer also happens to be the perfect time to venture out to Svalbard if you have ever dreamed of spotting polar bears in the wild.

 Consider taking a 12-day summer road trip with stops in Oslo, Bergen, and Trondheim.
-Or, head north to Lapland with these summertime tips.
+Or, head north to Arctic Norway with these summertime tips.

 Learn More